cdebacco/MultiTensor/README.md

 ## Dependencies:
 Boost Graph Library: http://www.boost.org/doc/libs/1_62_0/libs/graph/doc/index.html

+## What's included:
+- `em_dis.cpp` : General version of the algorithm.
+Allows for directed multilayer networks with disassortative graph structures (non-diagonal affinity matrices W).
+The weighted version still needs to be implemented.
+- `em_as.cpp` : Purely assortative version.
+Restricts affinity matrices to be diagonal (less memory is occupied).
+- `em_uni_dis.cpp` : Undirected version of the model: only the membership matrices `U` are considered.
+Less memory is occupied.
+- `em_uni_as.cpp` : Undirected and purely assortative version.
+Only the membership matrices `U` are considered and the affinity matrices `W` are restriceted to be diagonal.

+Use the version that most resembles your network, i.e. if you have an undirected network use `em_uni_dis.cpp`.
+If you also now that the partition is assortative then use `em_uni_as.cpp`.

 ## Requirements:
 Need to make a directory called `data` inside the folder where the `.cpp`  and `Makefile` are stored.
 Just ype from the command line, inside that folder: